zenml-io/zenml/docs/book/component-guide/orchestrators/lightning.md

 {% hint style="info" %}
-ZenML will build a wheel that includes all the files within you zenml repository and upload it to the lightning studio.
+ZenML will archive the current zenml repository (The code within the path where you run `zenml init`) and upload it to the Lightning AI studio.
 For this reason you need make sure that you are running `zenml init` in the same directory where you are running your pipeline.
+{% endhint %}

+{% hint style="info" %}
+The `custom_commands` attribute allows you to specify a list of shell commands that will be executed before running the pipeline.
+This can be useful for installing dependencies or setting up the environment, The commands will be executed in the root directory of the uploaded and extracted ZenML repository.
 {% endhint %}